mrmxf/opentsg-node/example/README.md

 for single frames with lots of widgets or lots of frames with single widgets.
 With a main aim of reducing the number of widgets being declared in factories.

+## Running the demo

+Run the demo with the following command `./opentsg-node -c ./example/sequence.json`

 ## how does it work

 The generate field always runs before the create field, in every factory json.